abeckDev/ICalEventParser/README.md

 - **iCal.NET**: Library for parsing iCal format files
 - **Microsoft.Azure.Functions.Worker**: Azure Functions runtime
 - **Microsoft.ApplicationInsights**: Application monitoring and logging

+## Acknowledgments

+Thanks to the Team from [iCal.NET](https://github.com/ical-org/ical.net) for providing an easy to use and well documented way on how to deal with iCal files!

 ## License